mikerkelly87/packstack_labs/Openstack_Labs/README.md

 **All 3 of these labs will accomplish the same goals but will use a different method**
 ```
-Note: All 3 of these labs will use resources created in the CLI lab,
+Note: All 3 of these labs will use resources created in the Horizon lab,
-so the CLI lab will need to be completed first.
+so the Horizon lab will need to be completed first.
 ```

 **LAB 1: Horizon**